andrelegault/mini-http/httpfs/README.md

 Run `mvn clean compile assembly:single`.

-This will produce a `.jar` file that can be run alongside any argument desired.
+This will produce a `.jar` file that can be run alongside any argument

+The jar will be, by default, under `target/httpfs-1.0-SNAPSHOT-jar-with-dependencies.jar`.